jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 3.5.5 =
+* Update: Admin refresh.
+* Note: If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously :) Thank you!

 = 3.5.4 =
 * Fix: Default order issue.
 * Fix: Run mglInitMaps only if there is a map on the page.
-* Note: If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously :) Thank you!

 = 3.5.3 =
 * Add: New layout for Pro: The Map Layout.
 Please try it and let us know what you think :)